Thankyou for visiting our website and showing interest in this page.

 What are you going to do with any money I give you?

-Well we have to pay bills like everyone else – gas, water, electricity, wages to cleaners, repairs, renovations, and so a lot of the money goes to keep the church running, but we also make regular monthly donations to three charities, and collect for others too.
-The treasurer would be happy to give you the details of our charities.
+We have to pay bills like everyone else – gas, water, electricity, wages to cleaners, repairs, renovations, and so a lot of the money goes to keep the church running, but we also make regular monthly donations to four charities, HARP, Water Aid, Bible Society, Leprosy Mission, and collect for others too.
+We are also required to make a monthly payment to the Ministry and Mission Fund of the URC which pays for the salaries of current ministers, the pensions of retired ministers and the cost of running the denomination administration teams.

 What about prayer?

 Prayer is simply talking to God.
 Christianity is about having a relationship with a living God, and so we talk to Him.
 A relationship cannot thrive without communication, and prayer is the way we communicate with our God.
-Prayers don’t have to be said in a particular style to be heard by God.
+Prayers don’t have to be said in a particular style or in old fashioned language to be heard by God.
 A short, simple, sincere prayer is all that is needed.
 During the service we have opening prayers, prayers for others (intercessory prayer) and closing prayer or blessing.
 We close our eyes to avoid being distracted, and when the minister brings the prayer to a close we all say “amen”.
 We usually say the Lord’s Prayer together at some point in the sermon, using the older version.
 If you don’t know the prayer just listen.
+We usually project it on the screen for the assistance of anyone who isn’t familiar with the words.

 If you’ve come to our church needing help in the form of prayer please speak to the minister, the secretary or one of the elders.
 It would be our privilege to pray with you and for you at any time.
 Anything you say to us will be kept completely confidential unless it involves criminal activity.